abrahammurciano/python-constyle/README.md

 #### 8-bit colours

 Some consoles support 8-bit colours.
 You can create a `Style` for an 8-bit colour by using the `EightBit` class, passing a single integer to it, or you can use the `EightBitRGB` class to create an 8-bit colour style as close to the RGB values as possible.

+## The command line interface

+This package also provides a very basic command line interface to print styled strings.

+Use `constyle --help` to see how to use it.